ipfs-inactive/blog/content/post/080-big-refactors.md

 Refactors to each dependent repo **won't take just one day**.
 A tiny percentage of them will take less than a day but the vast majority will take multiple days to complete, if not weeks.

 You'll be tempted to make those API changes and performance refactors you've always wanted to make. **Beware of scope creep**.
 If you also decide to take on these tasks, be aware that you're adding to the complexity of integrating a massive breaking change and also to the time the refactor is going to take.
 You'll probably significantly underestimate the amount of extra time your additional changes will take to write, be tested, be reviewed and re-integrated into the project.
 You are also likely to introduce new bugs, so **stay focused**.
 You cannot make everything perfect now.
-Pick your battles, open an issue, and move on.
+Pick your battles, open issues, and move on.

 Some repos will just take days or weeks to actually convert, and that's not even including converting the tests, getting your work reviewed, making changes from review feedback or rebasing your work because master got this critical security fix in the interim.